memfault/interrupt/_drafts/pre-commit.md

 I was immediately impressed. `pre-commit` really stands out in 2 areas:

 - super simple setup
-- simple and flexible configuration
+- easy and flexible configuration
+- can be installed in a Python virtual environment, which our team was already using

 It took about 10 minutes to add `pre-commit` to our repo, and it helped me keep my patches clean and tidy!